h5py/h5py/docs/high/group.rst

             it grow as needed.
 If only a name is given instead of an iterable of tuples, it is equivalent to
             ``[(name, 0, h5py.h5f.UNLIMITED)]``.
-            Be careful when opening untrusted files containing external
-            datasets: HDF5 will read from or write to the referenced external file paths when dataset data is accessed.
-Applications handling untrusted HDF5 files should inspect ``Dataset.external`` before reading or writing these datasets and reject unexpected absolute paths, parent-directory components, or locations outside an application-controlled directory.
+            When opening untrusted files containing external datasets, inspect ``Dataset.external`` before reading or writing dataset data.
+HDF5 will read from or write to the referenced external file paths when dataset data is accessed.
+Reject unexpected absolute paths, parent-directory components, or locations outside an application-controlled directory.

         :keyword allow_unknown_filter: Do not check that the requested filter is available for use (T/F).
 This should only be set if you will